top of page

 • And More!

-This large print label is especially designed for patients with low vision.
-It presents all vital prescription information in an 18-point font on high-contrast, non-glare, durable media.
+This large-print label is especially designed for patients with low vision.
+It presents all vital prescription information in a large font on high-contrast, non-glare, durable media.

 A 2D bar code is also printed on the label, which you can scan with a smartphone using the ScriptView App to audibly access the detailed drug information.